An occupied 18th century chateau surrounded by wooded grounds

 Our opinion

 An exceptional, authentic property, which has retained most of its original features, located in the heart of the town centre.
 Surrounded by its well-kept, walled grounds planted with a variety of trees, this large 18th century residence boasts numerous windows, a light-coloured facade and a perron.
 Indoors, the many full-width reception rooms and the stone staircase lend the residence a distinctive character.
 A bucolic setting with an imperial atmosphere, and a scent of La Malmaison that takes you back several centuries.
 Everything has remained as it was in the old days.
 True bliss is within reach, embodying Joséphine de Beauharnais's words: "Any happiness that the hand cannot grasp is only a dream".
 Nevertheless, some refurbishment work is required to bring the property to its full potential.
+It should be noted that this is a sale in which the seller retains the right to use and live in the property.
+An annuity will only be payable in the event of the owner's early departure.

 Exclusive sale